I am America's real anchorman, America's truth detector, and America's Doctor of Democracy all combined as one harmless, lovable little fuzzball.

 Those do not even make up all of the state's yearly 200,000 violent acts that law enforcement knows about.

-Saddam let out a hundred thousand inmates from his vast prison.
+On the eve of the war, Saddam let out 100,000 inmates from his vast prison.

-He himself still sits in the dock months after his trial began.
+He himself still sits in the duck months after his trial began.

-But imagine an Iraq with a penal system like California's, with 170,000 criminals, an inmate population larger than those of Germany, France, Netherlands, and Singapore combined.
+But imagine in Iraq with a penal system like California's with 170,000 criminals, an inmate population larger than those of Germany, France, Netherlands, and Singapore combined.

-Just to house such a shadow population costs California nearly seven billion dollars a year, or about the same price of keeping 40,000 army personnel per year in Iraq.
+Just to house such a shadow population costs California nearly $7 billion a year or about the same price of keeping 40,000 Army personnel per year in Iraq.

 Some of California's most recent prison scandals would be easy to sensationalize.